 Making a swift exit from Koh Phangan’s full moon party via longtail boat made me feel a little bit like the James Bond of all party pooper.
-And I liked it. #noregret That is because I had a date with the divine at a yoga resort aptly called The Sanctuary, a health and wellbeing haven hidden in a gorgeous secluded cove a mere five minute boat ride (yet feeling like miles away) from the debauchery of the full moon party.There are some places you’d rather not tell anyone about.
+And I liked it. #noregret That is because I had a date with the divine at a yoga resort aptly called The Sanctuary Thailand, a health and wellbeing haven hidden in a gorgeous secluded cove a mere five minute boat ride (yet feeling like miles away) from the debauchery of the full moon party.There are some places you’d rather not tell anyone about.
 Places that feel sacred and unspoiled where a handful of people in the know, those who are vibrating on the same level, go to nurture their mind, body and soul.
-The Sanctuary is most definitely one of those.
+The Sanctuary Thailand is most definitely one of those.

 1. THE KINDNESS OF STRANGERS IS TOUCHING ME BEYOND WORDS AND HAS 100% RESTORED MY FAITH IN HUMANITY

 I revisited Koh Tao with absolutely no intention to create a vegan food guide for the blog.
 I was there to wrap up and try to come to terms with the remainder of a ten year relationship.
 Hell in paradise you could say.
 How ironic.
 But as a result of a broken heart, I ended up stuffing my face with all of the food and then some (mind you though – I ate mostly Oreo’s).
-So I thought I might as well put my hard work to use and write about the food I ingested.
+So I thought I might as well put my hard work to use and write about the vegan Koh Tao food that I ingested.

 Yangon is not a particularly cheap or convenient city for a quick visa run from Thailand, but if you’re looking for a single-entry Thai visa Yangon could be a good spot if you have the time to spare and fancy a visit.
 You can combine your embassy visit with a trip to one of the most interesting countries in South East Asia.